 Our findings did not reveal any evidence of stakeholder collaboration or participatory decision-making.
-In fact, findings from our study appeared to point to concerns among key stakeholders on the wider value of Performance Measurement Systems (PMS) and concerns that PMS were being predominantly employed as tools for bureaucratic and structural control.
-A number of the interviewees alluded to a perceived dominance of CAMHS operations by non-clinicians, therein surfacing power differentials between the individual stakeholders which appeared illuminated by limited efforts for collaborative engagement and working.
+In fact, findings from our study appeared to point to concerns among key stakeholders on the wider value of PMS and concerns that PMS were being predominantly employed as tools for bureaucratic and structural control.
+A number of the interviewees alluded to a perceived dominance of CAMHS operations by non-clinicians, therein surfacing power differentials between the individual stakeholders, exacerbated by limited efforts towards collaborative engagement and working.
 Most interviewees expressed concerns that performance expectations were simply cascaded downwards from managers attempting to interpret political directives.
-This finding resonates with earlier studies by Chang (2009, 2015) which suggests that performance measurement within the NHS has been largely driven by external political interests and power-play the result being a series of poorly balanced and articulated programmes of performance that have hindered the operational effectiveness of the NHS.
+This finding resonates with earlier studies by Chang (2009, 2015) which suggests that performance measurement within the NHS has been largely driven by external political interests and power-play, with the result being a series of poorly balanced and articulated programmes of performance that have hindered the operational effectiveness of the NHS.
 Hence, there was very little awareness at the operational level of how strategic imperatives were being translated into operational measures.
 This meant that operations managers had little incentive to ‘own’ the measures they employed, although there is indirect evidence of ongoing empowerment of operational-level managers through role enhancements and reframing (Macinati et al. 2017).
 The flip side to role reframing is that it can lead to role ambiguity (Niezen and Mathijssen 2014).
 Furthermore, some respondents had raised concerns that any reframing of their roles may lead to tensions between such a reframed role and their perceived social contract.
 Such tensions demand sensitive negotiations in order to cater for competing interests (Melnyk et al. 2004; Pekkola and Ukko 2016).

 In conclusion, our findings suggest that, due to the complexity of the organisation, PMM is treated exclusively as a technical control mechanism with little or no recognition of social control dimensions.
-Thus, in complex multi-stakeholder organisations, the questions over the value of the PMS, together with the non-purposeful/emergent design and ineffective deployment of such a PMS, results in the PMS being used predominantly as a directive technical control system, with little attempt at balancing the social controls towards more collaborative control.
+Thus, in complex multi-stakeholder organisations, questions over the value of the PMS, together with the non-purposeful/emergent design and ineffective deployment of such a PMS, result in the PMS being used predominantly as a directive technical control system, with little attempt at balancing the social controls towards more collaborative control.

 5.5 Unintended consequences of performance measurement

 The measurement of performance in organisations has consequences on institutional properties.
-These consequences will emanate from the form and manner of the interaction between managers and the PMS.
+These consequences stem from the form and manner of the interaction between managers and the PMS.
 Use of a PMS can lead either to a reinforcement of the status quo or change of rules and logics which have been embedded within the organisation.
 Such change can either be intended or unintended.
 It can also contribute or be detrimental to organisational goals.

-Unintended consequences refer to “…a particular effect of purposive action[s] which [are] different from what was wanted the moment of carrying out the act, and the want of which was a reason for carrying it out” (Baert 1991, p.
-201).
 The literature notes that while often ignored by scholars (Franco-Santos et al. 2012), unintended consequences from PMM are the norm rather than the exception.
 More often than not, when consequences are unintended, they are further qualified as dysfunctional and perverse (Franco-Santos and Otley 2018).
-Examples include poor measurement, misplaced incentives and sanctions, breach of trust (including gaming and misinterpretation) and the use of self‐fulfilling performance measures (Franco-Santos and Otley 2018).
+Examples include poor measurement, misplaced incentives and sanctions, breaches of trust (including gaming and misinterpretation) and the use of self‐fulfilling performance measures (Franco-Santos and Otley 2018).